 - Try to turn your mind away from the day's activities, any worries you may have or what you will do in the future.
 This is not the best time to think of these things.
-Think about pleasant places or events or use your imagination to conjure up relaxing images. - If you find that you are unable to sleep while in bed, perform your relaxation routine as good relaxation can be as restful as good sleep. - If you cannot get to sleep, GET UP after 20 minutes, don't lie there tossing and turning and becoming anxious watching the clock this will only wake your body more with adrenalin and anxiety.
-Go and do something boring and relaxing to allow your body to feel sleepy again.
+Think about pleasant places or events or use your imagination to conjure up relaxing images. - If you find that you are unable to sleep while in bed, perform your relaxation routine as good relaxation can be as restful as good sleep. - If you cannot get to sleep, GET UP after 20 minutes, don't lie there tossing and turning and becoming anxious watching the clock - this will only wake your body more with increased adrenalin and anxiety.
+Get up and go and do something boring and relaxing to allow your body to feel sleepy again.
 Have some boring books or videos on hand. - The environment in which you sleep is important.
-Try and ensure your bedroom is quiet, well-ventilated, dark and a comfortable temperature.
+Try and ensure your bedroom